feiyanglu25-a11y/Fiber-Optic-Channel-Simulation-in-MATLAB-/README.md

 4. BFSK Received Signals & Bits Comparison

 This shows the received BFSK waveform and a stem plot comparing the transmitted and recovered bits.
+It is helpful to zoom in on the top figure to discern between the different bits.

 5. Stress Test Analysis